Wright Last Name Origin, History, and Meaning

 Isaac Hempstead Wright

-Isaac Hempstead Wright (Apr 9, 1999 - ) is a British actor best known for his role as Bran Stark in the hit HBO series Game of Thrones.
-He has also appeared in films like The Boxtrolls and is set to star in upcoming projects like Voyagers.
-Off-screen, he studies neuroscience and supports humanist causes.
+Isaac Hempstead Wright (April 9, 1999 - ) is a British actor best known for his role as Bran Stark in the hit HBO series Game of Thrones.
+He gained fame for his portrayal of the young Stark boy in the popular fantasy series, earning critical acclaim and award nominations.
+Outside of Game of Thrones, he has also appeared in films like The Boxtrolls and The Awakening.
+With a promising acting career ahead of him, Isaac continues to captivate audiences with his talent and versatility on screen.

 Samuel E. Wright

-Samuel Ernest Wright (Nov 20, 1946 - May 24, 2021) was an American actor best known as the voice of Sebastian in Disney's The Little Mermaid.
-He also played Mufasa in the Broadway production of The Lion King and portrayed Dizzy Gillespie in the film Bird.
+Samuel Ernest Wright (November 20, 1946 – May 24, 2021) was an American actor best known for lending his iconic voice to Sebastian the Crab in Disney's The Little Mermaid.
+He also portrayed Mufasa in the original Broadway cast of The Lion King and voiced Kron in the film Dinosaur.
+Wright's talents were not limited to acting; he also recorded music for The Little Mermaid and released soul singles.
+With a successful career in film, theater, and music, Wright left a lasting impact on audiences worldwide.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.